-DeJong finishes second behind Dodgers' Bellinger for NL Rookie of the Year honors
+DeJong finishes second behind Dodgers' Bellinger for NL Rookie of the Year

-DeJong finishes second behind Dodgers’ Bellinger for NL Rookie of the Year honors
+DeJong finishes second behind Dodgers’ Bellinger for NL Rookie of the Year

 The only major question was whether it would be unanimous — and it was.